winery.

 Winemaking.

-Burning Kiln Winery, we believe in commemorating life's milestones with elegance and style.
+At Burning Kiln Winery, we believe in commemorating life's milestones with elegance and style.
 Our breathtaking venue nestled in the heart of Norfolk County provides the perfect setting for a variety of celebrations, from joyous beginnings to reflective farewells.

 From intimate gatherings to grand affairs, our dedicated team is committed to crafting personalized experiences that reflect your unique vision and preferences.
 Indulge in our award-winning wines and exquisite cuisine as you create memories to last a lifetime.